Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

     life can be extended) and a description for the authentication key.
 The latter is useful if you generate multiple keys for different use.
 E.g., for security reasons you may want to use different authentication keys from different machines so that one machine can be disabled quickly if the machine would be compromised or stolen.

+    !!!
+Note "Key validity"
+        At the time of writing, the maximum lifetime for a key was 168 hours which is one week.
+This will be extended in the future so that key renewal will not be needed anymore.
+Keys will last for the lifetime of the project.

     Next click on the "Generate key" button, and a new key will appear in the "Available keys" section: